asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 ## Challenges with data access

 * Almost all countries in Europe showcase COVID-19 data in the form of choropleth maps and trend graphs.
 Access to data behind these visualizations varies from country to country which can be stored on various platforms ranging from official government websites, national statistical agencies, and health ministries.
-Some countries also just export it to third-party repositories, for example, ArcGIS Hub and Github.
+Some countries also just export it to third-party repositories, for example, ArcGIS Hub and GitHub.
 As a result, each country has to be dealt with individually.
 While most countries allow some form of access to regional data, others do not release this information publicly.
-In case of the latter, one can likely find data scraped from websites on platforms like Github.
+In case of the latter, one can likely find data scraped from websites on platforms like GitHub.

 * Information provided by countries is not consistent.
 Not all countries release data on deaths, tests performed, hospitalization rates, gender and age breakdowns etc. Thus this database, currently only focuses on cases reported, even though for most countries other information exists as well.
 This will be added here soon.